wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 Because the WHEP Player needs to know the entity-tag associated with the ICE session in order to send new ICE candidates, it MUST buffer any gathered candidates before it receives the HTTP response to the initial POST request or the PATCH request with the new entity-tag value.
 Once it knows the entity-tag value, the WHEP Player SHOULD send a single aggregated HTTP PATCH request with all the ICE candidates it has buffered so far.

-In case of unstable network conditions, the ICE restart HTTP PATCH requests and responses might be received out of order.
-In order to mitigate this scenario, when the client performs an ICE restart, it MUST discard any previous ice username/pwd frags and ignore any further HTTP PATCH response received from a pending HTTP PATCH request.
-Clients MUST apply only the ICE information received in the response to the last sent request.
+In case of unstable network conditions, the ICE restart HTTP PATCH requests and responses might be received out of order. n order to mitigate this scenario, when the client performs an ICE restart, it MUST discard any previous ice username and passwords fragments and ignore any further HTTP PATCH response received from a pending HTTP PATCH request.
+WHEP Players MUST apply only the ICE information received in the response to the last sent request.
 If there is a mismatch between the ICE information at the client and at the server (because of an out-of-order request), the STUN requests will contain invalid ICE information and will be rejected by the server.
 When this situation is detected by the WHEP Player, it SHOULD send a new ICE restart request to the server.

 ## WebRTC constraints